-Neural foramina are small canals at every level of the spine through which nerves leave the spinal cord and go to the limbs and other parts of the body.
+Neural foramina are small canals at every level of the spine through which nerves leave the spinal cord and reach the limbs and other parts of the body.
 Narrowing of this canal is called foramina stenosis.
-Narrowing may be caused by bone spurs, a herniated or bulging disc, arthritis, ligament thickening or enlargement of a joint in the spinal canal.
-This puts pressure on the nerve roots causing symptoms that include pain, muscle weakness, muscle spasms, cramping, numbness, and tingling.
+Narrowing may be caused by bone spurs, a herniated or bulged disc, spinal facets arthritis, ligament thickening or enlargement of a tendon in the spinal canal.
+This creates a high pressure on the nerve roots causing symptoms that include pain, muscle weakness, muscle spasms, cramping, numbness, and tingling.
 The symptoms may be felt in the neck, back, shoulders, arms, hands, legs, buttocks, or feet depending on the position of the affected foramen.

 These tests may include:

 - X-rays.
 An X-ray of your back can reveal bony changes, such as bony spurs that cause narrowing to spinal canal.